mauritssilvis/challenges/java/basic_maven_project_intellij_idea/README.md

 [FATAL] 'version' is missing. @ line 1, column 9
 ```

-To solve these problems, include the project coordinates, i.e., the group ID, the ID and the version of the artifact, in the Maven project object model file, `pom.xml`.
+To solve these problems, include the project coordinates, i.e., the group ID, the ID and the version of the artifact, in the Maven project object model, `pom.xml`.
 For the current project, these coordinates are given by

 ```xml